-Each year, CDPH reports on California hospitals’ incremental progress towards achieving HAI prevention goals.
-California hospitals’ 2019 HAI incidence was significantly lower than national baselines for all reportable infection types.
-California’s 2020 goal for CDI prevention was achieved in 2019, and nearly 30 percent of hospitals were on track to achieve 2020 reduction targets for at least three infection types.
-Over the past seven years, the CDPH HAI Program identified hospitals with high infection incidence and targeted them for outreach and intervention.
-The results of such interventions have demonstrated success, including among 95% of 20 hospitals targeted for CLABSI reduction and 100% of 44 hospitals targeted for SSI following specific procedure types.
+For the past five years, CDPH annually reported on California hospitals’ incremental progress towards achieving 2020 HAI prevention goals.
+By 2019, California hospitals’ HAI incidence was significantly lower than national baselines for all reportable infection types, and nearly 30 percent of hospitals were on track to achieve 2020 reduction targets for at least three infection types.
+In 2020, however, California hospitals’ statewide incidence for central line associated bloodstream infections (CLABSI) and methicillin resistant

 Annual HAI Report

 If you are having difficulty accessing this document please contact CDPH at

 HAIProgram@cdph.ca.gov to request the information in an alternate format.

 California Health and Human Services Open Data Portal (select

 HAI Interactive Map